 Widowed or unmarried women who are in reasonably good health sometimes go into residential care earlier because they have unmet psychological and social needs, he says.

-As a result, Dr Zhang recommends government agencies invest more money in improving services for women in aged care to improve their wellbeing.
-Improvements such as creating more family-friendly spaces for relatives and children to visit and increasing accommodation to allow overnight stays by family members.
+As a result, Dr Zhang recommends government agencies invest more money in improving services for women in aged care to boost their wellbeing.
+Improvements could include creating more family-friendly spaces for relatives and children to visit, and increasing accommodation to allow overnight stays by family members.

 Home care preferred

-As part of their research, Dr Zhang’s team analysed data collected from 700,000 seniors between 2008 to 2018, and discovered from 2016 onward, the time people spent in residential care began to decline.
+As part of their research, Dr Zhang’s team analysed data collected from 700,000 seniors between 2008 and 2018, and discovered from 2016 onward, the time people spent in residential care began to decline.

 This paralleled the growth in people receiving in-home care.
 From 2011 to 2021, the number of people receiving in-home care grew substantially (by 246 percent), according to the AIWH, because of increased government investment.